 And check-in online!
 Trust me, it’s no fun running through an airport with two young kids in toe because you are late arriving for check-in.
 To take the stress and hassle out of this, when possible we always check-in online.

 Hot Tip: We also use Trip It – a cool app that organizes all your travel plans in one place such as flight bookings, hotels, car rentals, and you can even access your itinerary offline, while in flight or to avoid roaming charges when we travel abroad.

 Enjoy Your Trip!

-You know where to start planning a trip so you can enjoy the travel planning process, and then go away and have the time of your life!
+So now you know where to start planning a trip, you can enjoy the travel planning process!
+Now, go away and have the time of your life!